 Now, I don’t want to sound like Ebenezer Scrooge.
 After all, I like Xmas.
 And I have partaken in family and office Kris Kringles and Secret Santas.
 But these were versions where I drew a name from a hat.
 I knew who was receiving my gift and put thought and effort into choosing it for them.
 And I had the joy of watching the recipient open it, even if they didn’t know I was the gift-giver.

 Okay, some Kringle gifts I’ve received over the years have been silly.
-I once got a hairbrush in an office Kringle, and if you check my profile photo you’ll see why I dropped it in a charity shop bin on the way home—even if the rest of the office found it “hil-hairious”!
+For example, I once got a hairbrush in an office Kringle.
+And if you check my profile photo, you’ll see why I dropped it in a charity shop bin on the way home—even if the rest of the office found it “hil-hairious”!
 But in general, I have received and, I like to think, given thoughtful gifts.

 Stealing Secret Santa

-This Xmas, my family introduced me to the modern thieving Kringle, also known as Stealing Secret Santa.
+For Xmas 2019, my West Australian family introduced me to the modern thieving Kringle, also known as Stealing Secret Santa.
 In this version, as with traditional Kringles, we bought gifts to a set value and wrapped them to keep the gift and gift-giver secret.

-We put our names into a Santa hat and the order in which they were drawn out determined the order in which we’d receive a gift from the pile.
+We put our names into a Santa hat, and the order they were drawn out determined the sequence in which we’d receive a gift from the pile.
 And to ensure impartiality, Santa’s little helper, my two-and-half-year-old niece, selected and handed out the Kringle gifts.

 The Modern Spirit of Xmas

 I wasn’t impressed with this modern Kringle.
 “The spirit of Xmas is giving and receiving,” I argued, “not stealing!”
-But the majority of the family, including my teenage son, overruled my objections—though he was less enthusiastic when his name was drawn second.
+But the majority of the family, including my teenage son, overruled my objections—though he was less enthusiastic when his name was drawn second on the list.

-Later I checked with other family and friends, and it seems thieving Kris Kringle is not a modern phenomenon.
-My cousins, who have many kids between them, have been doing it for over twenty years to cap the cost of Xmas presents.
+I later learned from other West Australian family and friends that thieving Kris Kringle is not a modern phenomenon.
+My cousins, who have many kids between them, have been doing it for over twenty years to cap the cost of Xmas.
 One of my cousins admitted to being a keen stealer and swapper of gifts.
-And my dear old aunt said she was delighted with her Kringle gift this Xmas, a fondue set!
+And my dear old aunt said she was delighted with her latest Xmas Kringle gift, a fondue set!

 Call me Ebenezer, but I still say bah humbug!
 However, respecting the majority, I grudgingly accept nowadays the spirit of Xmas is giving, receiving and stealing—at least when it comes to Kris Kringles.

-And when all’s said and done, after opening the gifts, the real spirit of Xmas begins.
-It’s the time spent with family and friends, as it was when I was a boy (and didn’t know it), and especially now that I’m a middle-aged dad, watching the years with my boy fly by like Xmases past.
+And when all’s said and done, the real spirit of Xmas is not the gifts.
+It’s the time spent with family and friends, though I didn’t realise this when I was a boy.
+But I do now, as a middle-aged dad, watching the years with my boy fly by like Xmases past.

 © 2019 Robert Fairhead